 - Multi-tenancy whereby your data is stored on the same storage as others

-Cloud archive should be treated as a storage tier
+Cloud should be treated as a storage tier

 A cloud archive shouldn’t be a place where information is kept until it is required.
-A cloud archive should be an active location where information is continually added e.g. completion of a project, service delivery or design for a new ship.
+An archive should be an active location where information is continually added e.g. completion of a project, service delivery or design for a new ship.

 The idea of storing archival data on tier 1 storage as it is the most expensive IT storage the business has.